 The W.I.T.S.
 Certification is valid for a 2-year period (Expiration date or renewal is your original graduation date).
-View Alumni of High Distinction who have recently renewed.
+Certification verification to view.
 In order to keep the certification current, all W.I.T.S. graduates are required to complete the following items:

 - Complete 20 Continuing Education Credits with W.I.T.S. approved courses and at least .1 W.I.T.S.
 CEU program that has the IACET standard.
-Certified W.I.T.S. trainers prior to June 1, 2016 are grandfathered and only need 10 CEC’s in 2 years.
 The International Association of Continuing Education and Training is the highest quality worldwide standard for Continuing Education Unit.
 The other groups that we have approved for W.I.T.S.
 CEC’s are at our minimum standard.
-You can get other programs of interest for as many as 9 CEC’s from these approved vendors*.
+You can get other programs of interest from these approved vendors*.
 W.I.T.S.
 CEU/CEC courses have an additional membership discount as well.

 - Current proof of CPR/AED Certification.